Vivekkumar-IN/TheApi/docs/source/index.rst

 .. important::

-   All methods of the **Client** can be used asynchronously, allowing for non-blocking operations and improved performance in asynchronous environments.
+   All methods of the :obj:`~TheApi.Clieny` can be used asynchronously, allowing for non-blocking operations and improved performance in asynchronous environments.

 .. note::